Locality in Image Diffusion Models Emerges from Data Statistics: Validation

 \section{Validation}

 In this section, we perform extensive validation to support our claims.
-As the main backbone for a diffusion model, we use the DDPM UNet~\citep{ho2020denoising} with removed self-attention to follow the protocol of~\citep{kamb2024analytic}.
-As we show in \cref{sec:ablation_sa}, removing the self attention does not drastically affect performance, and our insights are valid for both architectures.
+As the main backbone for a diffusion model, we use the DDPM U-Net~\citep{ho2020denoising} with removed self-attention to follow the protocol of~\citep{kamb2024analytic}.
+As we show in \Cref{sec:ablation_sa}, removing the self-attention does not drastically affect performance, and our insights are valid for both architectures.